finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

   module: {},
   plugins: [],
   optimization: {
+    /**
+     * Minimize the bundle using the TerserPlugin (by default)
+     * If we need to customize the default minimizer we can use minimizer option
+     * which we will do later
+     */
     minimize: true,
     /**
      * Keep the runtime chunk separated to enable long term caching